botre/anki-decks/src/geometry.md

 A polygon that has at least one interior angle greater than 180 degrees.

 The exterior angles of a concave polygon add up to less than 360 degrees.

+## Explementary angles

+Two angles that add up to 180 degrees.

+## Angle of a diagonal passing through the center of a square

+45 degrees.

+## Which angle is the largest in a triangle

+The angle opposite the longest side.